homezhan/artoolkit-docs/Unity/unity_scripts.md

 -   Type: The type of marker.
 -   Marker: The marker to use.
 This list is populated by the marker files placed in the Assets/Resources/ardata/markers directory.
--   Width: The width of the marker in metres.
+-   Width: The width of the marker in meters.

 ##ARTrackedObject
 Represents the marker as tracked in space.
 Content relevant to the marker will be attached to this object.